 Bias Incident Reporting Website - A resource for anyone who needs to report an incident of bias or wants to explore and better understand issues like bias and discrimination, and how to effectively respond.

 Child Care Assistance - (MAT 103) - Parenting students are encouraged to take advantage of the resources provided on campus.
-These resources include the Huskies and Pups RSO, the Childcare Assistance Program, on-campus Family Friendly Spaces, priority access at the MUSE, and back-up/sick care at one of these locations Bright Horizons and KinderCare.
+These resources include the Huskies and Pups RSO, the Childcare Assistance Program, on-campus Family Friendly Spaces, and back-up/sick care at one of these locations Bright Horizons and KinderCare.
 On campus resources include lactation rooms and baby changing stations.
-For more detailed information, visit https://www.tacoma.uw.edu/uwt/cfss or contact the Huskies and Pups RSO: email@example.com .
+For more detailed information, visit https://www.tacoma.uw.edu/cfss or contact the Huskies and Pups RSO: firstname.lastname@example.org .